 Is the Bayeux Tapestry Museum worth a visit?

-We knew that on our way to Bayeux, famous for its ceramic and embroidery skills, a visit to the Bayeux Tapestry Museum would be a must!
-In fact, we liked this museum so much that we added it to our 12 ideas of things to do in Bayeux.
+We knew that a trip to Bayeux, famous for its ceramics and embroidery expertise, would include a visit to the Bayeux Tapestry Museum!
+In fact, we liked it so much that we added it to our 12 ideas for things to do in Bayeux.

 Why is the Bayeux Tapestry famous?

-Listed as aUNESCO World Heritage Site, the Bayeux Tapestry is a vital historical testimony to the conquest of England by William the Conqueror, Duke of Normandy.
-This work embroidered on linen in the eleventh century was first exhibited in the library museum in 1835 in the Cathedral of Notre Dame de Bayeux.
+Listed as aUNESCO World Heritage Site, the Bayeux Tapestry bears vital historical testimony to the conquest of England by William the Conqueror, Duke of Normandy.
+Embroidered on linen canvas in the 11th century, the tapestry was first exhibited in 1835 in the library of Bayeux’s Notre-Dame Cathedral.

 Today, you can admire this exceptional embroidery of woolen threads on linen canvas in the former Major Seminary of Bayeux (former Catholic higher education institution), now the Bayeux Tapestry Museum.

-The Bayeux Tapestry is 68 meters long and 70 centimeters wide.
-It is a narrative in 58 scenes based on the stained glass model.
-Moreover, the design of this embroidery would have been historically ordered by Bishop Odon de Conteville to decorate the nave of the Cathedral of Notre-Dame de Bayeux.
+Measuring 68m long and 70cm wide, the Bayeux Tapestry is a narrative in 58 scenes modelled on a stained-glass window.
+The design of this embroidery was historically commissioned by Bishop Odon de Conteville to adorn the nave of Notre-Dame de Bayeux Cathedral.

 Practical advice: Bayeux Tapestry Museum, France